PrestaShop/prestashop.github.io/news/_posts/2022-01-05-multistore-configuration-forms.md

 ![Shop contexts](/assets/images/2022/01/dropdown.png)

-Here we're looking at the dropdown for the field "Maintenance IP", in all shop context, and we are given these informations:
+Here, we are looking at the dropdown for the field "Maintenance IP", in "All shops" context, and we are given these pieces of information:

 - the shop called "Awesome store" has an overriden value for this field, that is to say a customized value
 - the shop called "Shop 2" inherits the value from this context (127.0.0.1)